Amazon Associate: I earn from qualifying purchases. eBay Partner: I may be compensated for purchases through eBay links.

 Russell Lee [Public domain], via Wikimedia Commons

-Drinking at beer the bar, Raceland, Louisiana.
+Drinking beer at the bar, Raceland, Louisiana.
 September 1938

 Russell Lee [Public domain], via Wikimedia Commons